 The cicada population that emerging from the ground this year is estimated to be in the billions.
 This is a truly staggering number of insects, so it’s no surprise that tourists from around the country are making plans to witness this amazing event that only happens once every 17 years.

 Humans aren’t the only observers who are excited about the cicada emergence.
 Local carnivores and omnivores, from birds to moles to snakes to foxes, almost always dine well during cicada season.
-Because of this, locals often notice an apparent increase in animal populations, especially around the areas where the cicadas are expected to appear.
-Without the ability to read a news bulletin, it can only be assumed that these predators can hear the cicadas coming to life beneath the Earth’s surface.
+Because of this, locals often notice an apparent increase in animal populations, especially around the areas where the cicadas are due to appear.
+Without the ability to read a news bulletin, we can only assume that these predators can hear the cicadas coming to life beneath the Earth’s surface.

 Why Cicadas Are Such Easy Prey